 Which internet connection is the fastest?

-Fiber internet is currently the fastest, offering symmetrical speeds up to 10,000 Mbps in some areas.
+Fiber internet is currently the fastest, offering symmetrical speeds up to 10,000 Mbps in some markets.

 Is fiber always better than cable?